Azure/reliable-web-app-pattern-dotnet/workshop/5 - Security/README.md

 1. Click **Next** until you get to the **Review and create** tab and then click **Create**.
 1. You should now see your application listed.
+1. Do the same thing, adding your user to be able to see and set
 1. To add a secret, click on the **Secrets** menu item in the left navigation.
 1. Click the **+ Generate/Import** button.
 1. Enter `SuperSecretSecret` for the **Name** field.